18 breathtaking banner ideas for design inspiration.

 Sometimes it’s easy to lay text on top of an image.
 But other times, if you have a busy photo or light-colored text, it becomes hard to read.
 One way to solve this and add emphasis to your text is to place it in a text block.
-You can achieve this with Adobe Spark by using the text effects option or placing your text on top of a color block or icon.
-In this example, the design emphasizes the text by using a faded overlay filter on the image, which makes the details in the image soft and contrasts against the bright, sharp text, resulting in the text as our focal point.
+You can achieve this with Creative Cloud Express by using the text effects option or placing your text on top of a color block or icon.
+In this example, the design emphasizes the text by using a faded overlay filter on the image, making the details in the image soft and contrasts against the bright, sharp text, resulting in the text as our focal point.

 5. Create layers with images, text, and graphics.